-By the 1902-1903 winter season, 402 Marlborough was the home of cotton mill executive Jacob Herbert Sawyer and his wife Lucy Mansfield (Newhall) Sawyer.
+By the 1902-1903 winter season, 402 Marlborough was the home of cotton mill executive Jacob Herbert Sawyer and his wife.
+Lucy Mansfield (Newhall) Sawyer.
 They previously had lived in Newton.
 They continued to live at 402 Marlborough during the 1903-1904 season, but moved thereafter.

 During the 1904-1905 winter season, 402 Marlborough was the home of coal dealer George Peabody Hamlin and his wife, Mary Farnsworth (Tappan) Hamlin.
-They had been married in October of 1904, and 402 Marlborough probably was their first home together.
+They had married in October of 1904, and 402 Marlborough was their first home together.
 Prior to their marriage, he had lived at 185 Bay State Road with his unmarried sisters, Harriet Gertrude Hamlin and Jane Griswold Coit Hamlin, and by the 1905-1906 season, he and wife were living with them again at 185 Bay State Road.

 By the 1905-1906 winter season, 402 Marlborough was the home of Sarah Ellery Sargent (Austin) Greene, the widow of William Batchelder Greene, Jr. He had died in September of 1904; before his death, they had lived at 524 Warren Street.
 Living with her at 402 Marlborough were their five children: Elizabeth Shaw Greene, Gladis Greene, Elbridge Gerry Greene, Quincy Shaw Greene, and Valerie Constance Greene.

 Sarah Greene died in March of 1907.
 Her children continued to live at 402 Marlborough in 1908.
 By 1910, they had moved to 341 Marlborough.